gridsome/gridsome.org/docs/README.md

 # Getting started
-Gridsome is framework for building blazing fast static PWA websites for any data source.
-It brings many powerful features to the table that makes it fun and fast to build ultra hight performant websites.
+Gridsome is a Vue-powered JAMstack framework for building super fast, modern PWA & SPA websites for any data source.
+It brings many powerful features to the table that makes it fun and easy to build highly optimized websites without being a performance expert.

 ## Why Gridsome?

 - **Local development with hot-reloading** - See code changes in real-time.
 - **Vue.js for frontend** - A lightweight and approachable front-end framework.
-- **GraphQL data layer** - Centralized data management for all your data.
+- **Centralized data management** - Use a local GraphQL data layer for all data.
 - **Automatic page routing** - Quickly create and manage pages with files.
 - **Auto optimized code** - Get code-splitting and asset optimization out-of-the-box.
 - **Static site generation** - Deploy securely and fast to any Static Web Host.